SolaceTraining/solace-workshop-scs/codelab.md

 ```

 Positive
 : Notice that you did not have to add any credentials for your PubSub+ service instance running in PCF.
-This is because the Solace Cloud Connector allows for Auto-Configuration in PCF.
+This is because the Solace Spring Cloud Connector allows for Auto-Configuration in PCF.
 Just specify the service name and the service configuration is automatically looked up and injected into your app from VCAP_SERVICES!
 This allows you to leave your local credentials in place for even easier development and also refrain from storing credentials in your code repository.

 ### Deploy the Sink to PCF
 * Open the manifest.yml file under the *scs-sink-analytics* project